Jarkkohei/pixabay_image_finder/README.md

 Pixabay image finder app from Traversy Media Youtube course - React & Material UI Project Using The PixaBay API

+npm install
+npm start
+Add your PixaBay API key as 'apikey' to the 'components/search/Search.js' -file.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).